Skip navigation

 2. Applications for promotion for academic staff not employed in a College are submitted to the promotion committee affiliated with their cognate discipline.
 This affiliation is at the School level.

-3. Applications for promotion are submitted on the current approved University pro-forma, comprising:
+3. Applications for promotion are submitted on the current approved University application form, comprising:

-3. Part 3: Details of referees nominated in consultation with the applicant’s supervisor, and with consideration given to the applicant’s nominated activity weighting, comprising:
+3. Part 3: Details of referees nominated in consultation with the applicant’s supervisor, including accounting for diversity in referees, and with consideration given to the applicant’s activity weighting, comprising:

 Level applying for: